cc459/ajl-team-15/README.md

 - Kaggle Ranking: 48

 **Fairness Evaluation:**

-**Visualizations:**

-**(As applicable):**

-* Performance metrics (e.g., Kaggle Leaderboard score, F1-score)
-* How your model performed overall
-* How your model performed across different skin tones (AJL)
-* Insights from evaluating model fairness (AJL)

-**Potential visualizations to include:**

-* Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools
+- Evaluated performance across disaggregated skin tone groups
+- Observed discrepancies in prediction accuracy across tones

 ---

 ## **🖼️ Impact Narrative**

-**Answer the relevant questions below based on your competition:**

-**AJL challenge:**

 As Dr. Randi mentioned in her challenge overview, “Through poetry, art, and storytelling, you can reach others who might not know enough to understand what’s happening with the machine learning model or data visualizations, but might still be heavily impacted by this kind of work.”
-As you answer the questions below, consider using not only text, but also illustrations, annotated visualizations, poetry, or other creative techniques to make your work accessible to a wider audience.
-Check out [this guide](https://drive.google.com/file/d/1kYKaVNR\_l7Abx2kebs3AdDi6TlPviC3q/view) from the Algorithmic Justice League for inspiration!

-1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
+**Model Fairness:**

-- Applied data augmentation to boost samples for underrepresented skin tones
-- Assessed validation performance across skin tone groups using disaggregated metrics
+We applied data augmentation to increase samples for underrepresented skin tones.
+We also assessed validation performance across skin tone groups using disaggregated metrics.
+In addition, we filtered high-quality images to reduce noise and potential bias.

-2. What broader impact could your work have?
+**Broader Impact:**

 Our work contributes to raising awareness about the inequities embedded in medical datasets and how AI models can inadvertently propagate these biases.
 By highlighting disparities in performance, we can advocate for better data collection, representation, and auditing practices in AI for healthcare.